 Point blank and untwisted

 This shit is real to me

-As we’ve said above, OG stands for original gangster.
+As we’ve said above, OG stands for ‘original gangster’.
 And who were the real original gangsters?
-The likes of Al Capone, Bugs Moran, Owney Madden, and other bootleggers and mobsters of the Prohibition era.
+The likes of Al Capone (sometimes known by the nickname ‘Scarface’), Bugs Moran, Owney Madden, and other bootleggers and mobsters of the Prohibition era.

 Today, people continue to use OG online, especially on social media when discussing pop cultures such as movies, TV shows and reboots.